 The CLUB

-Clube de Futebol Os Elvenses also held a general assembly on 25 July to discuss the proposal.
-After discussions, the merger was rejected by the majority of votes.
+The Clube de Futebol Os Elvenses also held a general assembly on July 25 to discuss the merger proposal, which, after extensive debate, was rejected by the majority vote.

-At the first assembly of the new club, held at the Cine-Teatro Municipal de Elvas, the statutes were approved and the governing bodies elected, with prolonged applause.
+At the first general assembly of the club, held at the Municipal Cine-Theater of Elvas, the statutes were approved and the social bodies were elected with enthusiastic applause from those present.

-The team turned professional, with players receiving a salary of 1,200$00 per month, thanks to a fundraising of 300 contos by the new management.
+The team became professional, with players receiving a monthly salary of 1,200 escudos, made possible through a fundraising campaign that collected 300 contos under the new administration’s management.

-On 7 September 1947, O Elvas Clube Alentejano de Desportos played its first official match, facing Cacereño, which had finished sixth in Series 7 of the Spanish 3rd Division.
-O Elvas won overwhelmingly, with a final score of 8-3.
+On September 7, 1947, O Elvas Clube Alentejano de Desportos played its first official match, facing Cacereño, a team that had finished sixth in Group 7 of the Spanish Third Division.
+O Elvas secured a decisive victory, with a final score of 8-3.

-The second match took place on 24 September, during the celebrations of the Feira de São Mateus.
-On this occasion, O Elvas hosted Sevilla, which had finished sixth in the Spanish 1st Division in the 1946-1947 season and would finish fifth in the 1947-1948 season.
-The game was highly contested, with Sevilla winning 2-1
+The second match took place on September 24, as part of the São Mateus Fair celebrations.
+On this occasion, O Elvas hosted Sevilla, which had finished sixth in the Spanish First Division in the 1946-1947 season and would conclude the 1947-1948 season in fifth place.
+The game was closely contested, with Sevilla emerging victorious by 2-1.

-These initial games highlighted O Elvas in the sports press of Portugal and Spain, raising questions about the club’s future potential.
-O Elvas also tried to schedule a match with Valencia, the Spanish champion, which was touring Portugal, but Valencia opted to play against Futebol Clube do Porto instead.
+These initial encounters brought O Elvas to prominence in both the Portuguese and Spanish sports press, raising expectations about the club’s future potential.
+Concurrently, O Elvas sought to arrange a match against Valencia, the reigning Spanish champions, who were on a tour of Portugal; however, Valencia chose to face Futebol Clube do Porto instead.

-The 1947-1948 season brought significant changes to football competitions in Portugal.
-The National Championship of the 1st Division continued with 14 teams, but the teams of the 1st and 2nd Divisions stopped competing in the district championships, except for teams from the regions of Lisbon and Porto, which continued to compete in the regional championships.
+The 1947-1948 season introduced significant changes to the structure of Portuguese football competitions.
+The National First Division Championship remained composed of 14 teams; however, clubs from the First and Second Divisions ceased participation in district championships, with the exception of teams from the Lisbon and Porto regions, which continued to compete in their respective regional championships.

-The 2nd National Division was divided into four groups of eight teams each.
-The winners of each group would compete in a final phase to determine who would be promoted to the 1st Division.
-The district championships began to qualify teams for a new 3rd National Division, which would be played in a knockout format, determining promotion to the 2nd Division.
+The National Second Division was reorganized into four groups of eight teams each.
+The winners of each group contested a final phase to determine which team would be promoted to the First Division.
+Meanwhile, the district championships became qualifiers for a newly established National Third Division, which was played in a knockout format, determining promotion to the Second Division.

 The 16th round was a balanced game, with our team winning 5-3 against Atlético.
 In the next round, O Elvas visited Sporting and lost 2-1.